dangthithaoanh/Phonological-Distance-in-Kenyan-Sign-Language/README.md

 # Phonological-Distance-in-Sign-Languages

+**Overview**

+ Hope: add motivation and overall goals of project
+ Hope: add overview of components and where they are located

+**Phonological distance**

+ Hope: add the theoretical part here

 **Technical notes**

 This repository contains two Colab notebooks for determining phonological distance.
 The "phonological_distance" notebook applies conditionalities and can be used to extract minimal pairs.
 The "phonologial_distance_without_conditionalities" notebook will measure similarities and differences betweeen pairs of signs and generate minimal pairs without considering the conditionalities.